dogweather/forkful/content/en/swift/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML refers to the process of breaking down and interpreting the structure of HTML content, typically to extract specific data or manipulate this content programmatically.
-Programmers engage in HTML parsing for web scraping, data mining, automated testing, and content migration tasks, enabling applications to interact with and process web documents efficiently.

 ## How to:
 Swift, by default, doesn't include a built-in library for HTML parsing, necessitating the use of third-party libraries to handle this task effectively.
 One of the most popular choices is SwiftSoup, a pure Swift library that offers jQuery-like syntax for HTML parsing and manipulation.